 Diablo 4 Bomber | $79.99 at Blizzard

-This absolutely gorgeous bomber is a bit pricey, but it’s also superb design for a game with only a few details available at this point.
+This absolutely gorgeous bomber is a bit pricey, but it’s also superb design considering we know so little about Diablo 4.
 A Diablo fan is going to love this thing.
 The understated stitched design on the back is surprisingly intricate, featuring the visage of Lilith and the strange fleshy cape she sports.
 Given my experience with Blizzard merch in the past it’s likely a sturdy jacket worth that price tag, rather than just branded junk, to boot.

 Apex Legends Pullover Hoodie | $49.95 at Play Apex Shop